EraX-AI/viColQwen/papers/paper-dualmodal-2nd-Matryoska.md

 #### **2.2 A Streamlined, Single-Path Architecture**

 Early multimodal architectures often relied on complex modal routing gates to direct information flow.
 We found this approach prone to instability.
 ViUniEmbed adopts a clean, single-path design that enhances stability and performance.
+To guarantee the stability of the learned text representations and prevent catastrophic forgetting, we adopted a strategy of a fully frozen vision backbone.
+All multimodal learning is therefore localized to the fusion and projection layers.

 \begin{center}
 \begin{verbatim}